 The Year of Living Danishly: Uncovering the Secrets of the World’s Happiest Country by Helen Russell is an absolute wonder to read.
 And I’m so glad this book FINALLY made it’s way off my to-be-read list and onto my read list.
 The Year Of Living Danishly has been on my radar for a number of years.
-My old flat mate was sent a copy to review way back when and it’s always been on my list to read.
-I hate to say it, but it got lost among the other books, but finally it resurfaced!
+My old flatmate was sent a copy to review way back when and it’s always been on my list to read.
+I hate to say it, but it got lost among the other books.
+But finally, it resurfaced!
 And for that I am glad.

 From the instant I began reading I began to form ideas in my head around moving to Denmark (there are just so many positives)!
 But I did enjoy the balance the book gives about this way of life.
 For every cosy night in, you get a bitterly cold winters day.
 For every snegles, you get a pork dish of some sort.
-For every day you finish at 4pm, you get an average of four hours sunlight a day.
+For every day you finish at 4 pm, you get an average of four hours of sunlight a day.
 It’s practical and real.
-Life isn’t all perfect and living Danishly definitely isn’t portrayed as such, much to Helens credit.
+Life isn’t all perfect and living Danishly definitely isn’t portrayed as such, much to Helen’s credit.

-Copenhagen is about as far as my travels to Denmark goes, so it was fantastic to not only find out what it’s like to live in a more rural part of the country, but also to find out more about the happiest country in the world.
+Copenhagen is about as far as my travels to Denmark goes.
+Making it was fantastic to not only find out what it’s like to live in a more rural part of the country, but also to find out more about the happiest country in the world.
 Why are Danes so happy?
 What makes them this way?
-Well that’s a huge spoiler alert for the book, so if you want to find out you’ll have to pick up a copy and get reading!
+Well, that’s a huge spoiler alert for the book.
+If you want to find out you’ll have to pick up a copy and get reading!

 Until next time.

 You can purchase a copy of The Year of Living Danishly from Bookshop here.
 (Profits made on Bookshop are shared equally among independent sellers).

 You can purchase a copy of The Year of Living Danishly from Waterstones here.